Flotomate/product_docs/source/service-catalog/creating-a-template.rst

 (Department, Type, Support Level, etc.) and even change them if required.

-.. note:: Related Topic: Learn how to create a :ref:`Custom Workflow <understanding workflow>`
+.. note:: Related Topic: Learn how to create a :ref:`Custom Workflow <understanding workflow>`.

 - We click on the **Workflow** tab.
 Here we see all Workflows specific for that Template, if any.
 We click on **Create a Workflow** button to add a new workflow.